COMMUNITIES & COVID19

 This project will lead to the creation of a short fiction film, filmed on zoom!
 This will also be an enriching, exciting and important opportunity to share and learn from others in your community about experiences and opinions on the COVID19 pandemic.
 You will be directly involved in a project trying to improve our understanding of COVID19's impact and providing innovative tools to help others in your immediate community.

-In practice, this will consist of five 90-minute sessions to be held on Zoom between March 2021 and May 2021
+In practice, this will consist of six 90-minute sessions to be held on Zoom between June 16-29th 2021

-- five online group sessions leading to a short film, recorded on Zoom
+- six online group sessions leading to a short film, recorded on Zoom

 - and an online film screening!